MediaArea/MediaInfo/README.md

 If you have already build the CLI, no need to run git twice.
 In fact, if you re-run git with an existing MediaInfo directory, git will complain and exit.

-To compile MediaInfo GUI under MacOS and Linux:
+To compile MediaInfo GUI under macOS and Linux:

 ```sh
 cd $BUILD_DIR